pergolafabio/Hikvision-Addons/frigate/twowayaudio.with.advanced.camera.card.md

-# Setup Advanced camera cardcard to use two way audio with Hikvision doorbells
+# Setup Advanced Camera Card to use two way audio with Hikvision doorbells

 ## Background info: